nens/lizard-docs/source/c_dataexchange.rst

 The columns should contain:

 * **timestamp:** a timestamp in iso8601 format.
-* **unit id / name:** This is both the name of the observation type name and this will become the timeseries name.
+* **unit id/name:** This is both the name of the observation type name and this will become the timeseries name.
 * **value:** value as either a float or integer number.
-* **asset id:** either an asset uuid or an organisation-code (an identifier for an asset, unique for your organisation).
-In case the assets have been added with a code under category [columns].
+* **asset id:** either an asset uuid or a supplier_code (an identifier for an asset, unique for your organisation).In case the assets have been added with a code under category [columns].

 Since a csv should not contain a header, your csv should look like this: